jonlpersson/ed-latimore/site/_posts/2023-03-16-what-happens-when-you-get-a-baby.md

 You’re always on task when caring for a baby.
 This can lead to overwhelm, exhaustion, and misunderstandings.
 Then there’s postpartum depression.

 Even after a healthy pregnancy, women can still develop postpartum depression.
-It affects 1 in 7 mothers and commonly manifests within 6 weeks of childbirth.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> Symptoms range from mild irritation to anxiety, to extreme sadness.
+It affects 1 in 7 mothers and commonly manifests within 6 weeks of childbirth.<sup>[2](#fn:2){: .footnote rel="footnote"}</sup> Symptoms range from mild irritation to anxiety, to extreme sadness.
 Some women may even experience thoughts of harming their child.

 How you behave during this time will be integral to her experience.